 We have no plans to increase the timeout period for Connector jobs for the reasons already given earlier.
 So if you're hitting timeout problems, then you need to change your Form design, template and specific entry scenarios to address the root causes above.
 Below are some suggestions on how to avoid hitting our timeout limits:

 - Reduce the complexity of your Word/Excel template to have:

 - fewer images included from Form entries

-- Check your template for any links to network drives or other such file path references, and remove any you find
+- Check your template for any links to network drives or other file path references and remove any found

 - Simplify your Form design to have fewer fields and thus smaller Form entry datasets

-- Split your Form design such that the images/repeated data is uploaded over multiple form entries
+- Split your Form design such that the images/repeated data are uploaded over multiple form entries

 - Split your template into multiple template files and have multiple connectors to generate each smaller template separately

 I've tried the suggestions and my Connectors still don't run in under 120 seconds :(